-LA MAYOR VILLARAIGOSA & STUART MILK: HMD OF SERVICE
+LA MAYOR, G4G, STUART MILK: HMD OF SERVICE

 On Sunday May 20, Mayor Antonio Villaraigosa and Stuart Milk, co‐founder of the Harvey Milk Foundation and nephew of Harvey Milk, will honor the late activist Harvey Milk by hosting the 3rd Annual Harvey Milk Day of Service at Robert F. Kennedy Community Schools.